Firefighters demonstrate how to properly use a yellow fire hydrant with hoses.

 Who Would Have Thought?
 The Inspiration Behind It All

-So, who wakes up one morning and decides the industry needs a hybrid fire hose-shark tank?
+So, who wakes up one morning and decides the world needs a hybrid fire hose-shark tank?
 In a delightful twist, the inspiration for this peculiar contraption allegedly came during a boisterous evening in an Austin pub.
 Amid rounds of Texan barbecue and make beers, a local fireman and a marine biologist concocted the idea in what they claim was a “eureka moment” fueled by laughter and a bit too much enthusiasm.

 Voyage of Errors: When Business Development Fails Gloriously